Kasra-G/ReactorController/README.md

 I do want to eventually add turbine support, but it will take me some time to implement it, make sure the changes are backwards compatible, and then create the UI for it.
 I also work full time now, so time is much more sparse.
 ## Installation
-  To install, place and connect an Advanced Computer to a valid Reactor's Computer Port, <br />
-    either with wired modems or directly on it.
-Then, follow these steps:
   <ol>
     <li>
       Connect an Advanced Computer directly to a reactor or via wired modem network
     </li>
     <li>
-      Optionally connect a monitor directly to the computer or via wired modem network
+      Optionally, you can connect a monitor.
+Connect it directly to the computer or via wired modem network
     </li>
     <li>
        Make sure that all modems are activated